MatthewYork/DateTools/README.md

 ####Time Ago

 No date library would be complete without the ability to quickly make an NSString based on how much earlier a date is than now.
 DateTools has you covered.
-These "time ago" strings come in a long a short form, with the latter closely resembling Twitter.
-There are many libraries that do this, so I wanted to pull it into this one.
+These "time ago" strings come in a long and short form, with the latter closely resembling Twitter.
+You can get these strings like so:

 ```objc
 NSDate *timeAgoDate = [NSDate dateWithTimeIntervalSinceNow:-4];